abend0c1/jam/samples/README.md

     ..set list.2 = 'cat'
     ..set list.3 = 'sat'

-Alternatively, you can built your array using the `toArray` built-in function:
+Alternatively, you can build your array using the `toArray` built-in function:

     ..set elements = toArray('the cat sat','list.')